 Check Engine Light

 When you see the check engine light on your dash come on, your heart drops.
 You start paying attention to how your car is running and wonder if it’s going to cost you an arm and a leg to fix.
-An ASE Certified mechanic at Repair One in The Woodlands Tx. and Klein Tx. has the tools to properly diagnose the problem so you don’t have to guess at what failed or is malfunctioning.

 Why the Check Engine Light Comes On